moarshy/SDKBench/docs/metrics-deep-dive/0-I-ACC_Deep_Dive.md

 ## Overview

-**I-ACC (Implementation Accuracy)** measures whether the SDK was initialized correctly in the solution.
+**I-ACC (Initialization Correctness)** measures whether the SDK was initialized correctly in the solution.
 It has a **30% weight** in the overall SDK-Bench evaluation, making it the most important single metric.

 The metric evaluates four key aspects of SDK initialization:
 - **File Location** (20%): Is the initialization in the correct file?